 The contractual relationship between Railway and its customers is proprietary and confidential.
 In the event of a train delay covered by this Agreement, Railway will share information relevant to any train delay to the extent consistent with Railway confidentiality obligations.
-The rate then in effect at the time of performance by the Contractor hereunder will be used to calculate the actual costs of train delay pursuant to this agreement.
+The rate then in effect at the time

-Contractor and its subcontractors must give Railway's representative () () weeks advance notice of the times and dates for proposed work windows.
+Contractor and its subcontractors must give Railway's representative ( () weeks advance notice of the times and dates for proposed work windows.
 Railway and Contractor will establish mutually agreeable work windows for the project.
 Railway has the right at any time to revise or change the work windows due to train operations or service obligations.
 Railway will not be responsible for any additional costs or expenses resulting from a change in work windows.
-Additional costs or expenses for the project.
+Additional costs or expenses resulting from a change in work windows shall be accounted for in Contractor's expenses for the project.